 No matter where you go camping in Scandinavia, the facilities and campsites are first-class in this camping-friendly region.

 To get a campsite, make sure to purchase a Camping Card Scandinavia (valid in Denmark, Sweden, Norway, and Finland) before you go camping, or at the first campsite you visit.
 It's reasonably priced and is valid for the whole year.
-There are discounts for single overnight stays, and groups of 5+ campers.
+There are discounts for single overnight stays, and groups of five or more campers.

 01 of 03

 There are camping areas all over Sweden, many in the midst of the Scandinavian wilderness.
 If you want to go camping in Sweden, you have the choice among more than 600 camping sites both for tents and vehicles/RVs/caravans.
 Camping in Sweden, as in all of Scandinavia, is of a high standard.
 Most campgrounds have recreational areas for campers.
 Quite a few camping locations are open year-round.